deepeshaburse/Sentiment-Analysis/README.md

 among others.

 ## Motivation
-In order to enhance myself, I had done two courses, [Launching into Machine Learning](https://www.coursera.org/learn/launching-machine-learning?specialization=preparing-for-google-cloud-machine-learning-engineer-professional-certificate) called [Introduction to Data Science in Python](https://www.coursera.org/learn/python-data-analysis).
+In order to enhance myself, I had done two courses, [Launching into Machine Learning](https://www.coursera.org/learn/launching-machine-learning?specialization=preparing-for-google-cloud-machine-learning-engineer-professional-certificate) and [Introduction to Data Science in Python](https://www.coursera.org/learn/python-data-analysis).
 I enjoyed learning these concepts and hence wanted to try my hand at a project based on them.
 I came across a project on sentiment analysis, and felt like this would be the perfect project to reinforce everything I have learnt.

 ## Working of Project:
 ##### 1. Extracting Data